-Anyone who is lactose intolerant or goes vegan faces one particular problem at some point and it’s called “ice cream”.
-There are numerous vegan ice creams on the market but most of them don’t deliver in taste and have far too many additives for my liking bu most of all there is the problem of variety.
-I am a fan of the simple vanilla ice cream, that is why my post is about the most basic version of it.
+Anyone who is lactose intolerant or goes vegan faces one particular problem at some point, and it’s called “ice cream”.
+There are numerous vegan ice creams on the market, but most of them don’t deliver in taste and have far too many additives for my liking but most of all there is the problem of variety.
+I am a fan of the pure vanilla ice cream, that is why my post is about the most basic version of it.

 So here is my version of how to make vegan ice cream.
-It does contain a good amount of muscovado sugar which you can reduce or replace with any sweetener of your choice but I explicitly chose this type of sugar because it gives the ice cream it’s typical mellow vanilla colour and sweetness that you get when choosing a vanilla ice cream in the store.
+It does contain a decent amount of muscovado sugar which you can reduce or replace with any sweetener of your choice, but I explicitly chose this type of sugar because it gives the ice cream it’s standard mellow vanilla colour and sweetness that you get when choosing a vanilla ice cream in the store.

 - 1 tbsp arrow root powder